angular/angular/aio/content/tutorial/toh-pt6.md

 To catch errors, you **"pipe" the observable** result from `http.get()` through an RxJS `catchError()` operator.

-Import the `catchError` symbol from `rxjs/operators`, along with some other operators you'll need later.
+Import the `catchError` symbol from `rxjs/operators`, along with some other operators to use later.

 <code-example header="src/app/hero.service.ts" path="toh-pt6/src/app/hero.service.ts" region="import-rxjs-operators"></code-example>